 Sound started to pour into the world again, and cries of pain echoed through the large room.
 Shield lifted his eyes and took in the scene.
 Closest to them the floor was red and looked like a very unsanitary slaughterhouse.
 He almost threw up as he spotted strands of blue hair, which were probably the biggest pieces remaining of Nova.
 Further away, the damage seemed to lessen, but it was still excessive, and, judging by the sounds, he couldn't help but think that the dead were the lucky ones.

 "Man…" Cyborg had gotten up and was eyeing the destruction disbelievingly.

-"Are you strong enough to get out of here on your own?"
+"Are you strong enough to get out of here by your own?"
 Shield asked, not really wanting to try to carry the half-metal teen.

-"Yes, I have another thirty minutes if I don't try to run…" Cyborg nodded.
+"Yes, I have another hour if I don't try to run…" Cyborg nodded.

 "Good.
 You have to take Flame.
 There should be a socket or something upstairs you can use to recharge."
 Shield walked up to the energy-user and shook his shoulders.
 "Flame?
 Flame, time to go."

 "He's just fine," Shield lied.
 "He wants you to get Cyborg out of here… think you can do that?"

 They found the wall which led to the elevator, and discovered that it was cracked but had held.
 Barely.
 The elevator also worked, and, fortunately, no key was needed to travel upwards.

 Shield turned back to the massacre, determined to find the others… or what was left of them.
 He almost immediately spotted Rose, hurrying towards him.